tillitis/tkey-ssh-agent/README.md

 then you need to unplug both the USB stick and the programmer.
 Or alternatively run the `reset-tk1` script (in the tillitis-key1 repo).

-That was fun, now let's try the ssh-agent!
+That was fun, now let's try the SSH agent!

 ### Using tkey-ssh-agent

-This host program for the signerapp is a complete, alternative ssh-agent with practical use.
+This host program for the signerapp is a complete, alternative SSH agent with practical use.
 The signerapp binary gets built into the tkey-ssh-agent, which will load it onto USB stick when started.
 Like the other host programs, tkey-ssh-agent tries to auto-detect serial ports of Tillitis USB sticks.
 If more than one is found, or if you're